 Think hamster!

-To try to tame a hamster, observe its natural behavior.
-Hamsters are nocturnal animals that spend most of the day sleeping.
-They can be very sensitive to loud noises and fast movements, which can make them nervous and fearful.
+To try and tame a hamster, observe its natural behavior.
+Hamsters are nocturnal animals, spending most of the day asleep.
+They can be very sensitive to loud noises and rapid movements, which can make them nervous and fearful.

-Also keep in mind that, as with humans, each hamster has its own personality: some are very easy to tame, others will never be.
+Also bear in mind that, as with humans, every hamster has its own personality: some are very easy to tame, others never will be.

 To develop a trusting relationship with your hamster, respect its personal space.
 This is a sine qua non condition.
-Avoid waking him up During the day, let your hamster get used to your presence by slowly approaching him.
-You can also speak softly to your hamster to help him to become familiar with your voice.
+Avoid waking him up during the day and let him get used to your presence by approaching him slowly.
+You can also speak softly to your hamster to help him get used to you. become familiar with your voice.

 Set up an appropriate environment